My dog, Katie, suffered from facial nerve paralysis. This is her story.

 Can Dogs Have Facial Paralysis?
 Katie's Story

-When the vet said facial stroke is very rare in dogs, and our dog Katie's symptoms could be signs of a brain tumor, I almost fainted.
+When the vet said facial stroke is very rare in dogs, and our dog Katie's symptoms could be a sign of a brain tumor, I almost fainted.
 One side of her face was drooping, and she could not blink her right eye or move her right ear.

 We first noticed something was wrong with Katie when we saw she had food stuck between her cheek and her teeth on the right side of her face.
 It was a hot spring day.
 I cleaned out the food that was stuck in her mouth, but did not really notice anything too obvious, until she went outside and started panting because of the heat.
 The right side of her mouth was droopy.
 We freaked out.
 We also noticed she couldn't blink her right eye or move her right ear.

 I immediately called our vet and got an appointment for the next day.
 But in the meantime, I went online and tried to find out what could possibly be wrong with her.
 I came up to a conclusion that it was either paralysis from a facial stroke, or much worse, a brain tumor.
 Both were rare in dogs, but a stroke was the rarer of the two.
 It was a very long evening until we went to see our vet the next day.

 When we got to the vet's, we were hoping she would tell us that it was nothing serious, it would go away on its own, and our dog would be OK.
 But the news was not encouraging.
 She told us stroke was something very rare in dogs, so these symptoms could be related to a brain tumor.
 She said the only way to tell for sure was to have an MRI and CT scan.
 For this, we needed to see an animal neurologist.